-Table 12: Best performance: required return equal to 17.5% per year and $\alpha = 0$ .
+TABLE 12 Best performance: required return equal to 17.5% per year and $\alpha = 0$

-Finally, to compare the behavior of the different models for $\alpha = 0$ and the required return equal to 17.5% per year, in Table 12 we show the number of times, out of the four periods, a given model has found the best performance for each parameter used in the ex-post comparison.
+Finally, to compare the behaviour of the different models for $\alpha = 0$ and the required return equal to 17.5% per year, in Table 12 we show the number of times, out of the four periods, a given model has found the best performance for each parameter used in the expost comparison.
 The corresponding periods in which the result was achieved are given in parentheses.
 For instance, the Minimax model found a portfolio with the largest average return only once in Period D. In the first column the total number of entries is greater than four since the highest average value for the corresponding parameter is equally reached by different models in the same period.
-Notice that the MIB30 index has always the largest maximum return and in 2 out of 4 periods also the best average return, however in no periods it succeeds in minimizing a measure of dispersion.
+Notice that the MIB30 index has always the largest maximum return and in two out of four periods also the best average return, however in no periods does it succeed in minimizing a measure of dispersion.

-Table 12 can be used as a valid means for ex-post models comparison and may represent a useful tool as support for investor's decisions.
+Table 12 can be used as a valid means for ex-post model comparison and may represent a useful tool as support for investors' decisions.
 Similar results are also available for other levels of the required rate of return.